kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 <!-- overview -->

 A Job creates one or more Pods and will continue to retry execution of the Pods until a specified number of them successfully terminate.
-As pods successfully complete, the Job tracks the successful completions.
-When a specified number of successful completions is reached, the task (ie, Job) is complete.
+As pods are successfully completed, the Job tracks the successful completions.
+When a specified number of successful completions is reached, the task (i.e. Job) is complete.
 Deleting a Job will clean up the Pods it created.
 Suspending a Job will delete its active Pods until the Job is resumed again.